Alfresco/docs-alfresco/ags/latest/admin/index.md

 ## Define roles

-Records Management roles and capabilities control what functionality is available to users.
+Records Management roles and {% include tooltip.html word="capabilities" text="capabilities" %} control what functionality is available to users.

 Alfresco has several default roles that users and groups can be assigned to: